devcomfort/devcomfort/README.md

 ## I am

-A Software Developer, a freelancer, and college student in Korea.
-I am mostly working on `web`, and `automation`, and fascinating in `AI`, `data analysis`.

-Lately, I am creating npm packages, and websites.
-I love to create things; make ideas, make high-functional things, literally those are what I love.

-Feel free to contact via [20211343@g.dongseo.ac.kr](mailto:20211343@g.dongseo.ac.kr).
+a Korean college student, freelancer, and software developer.
+I work primarily in the web, automation, and data analysis fields of artificial intelligence.

+I've been developing websites and npm packages lately.
+I literally love to make things; I love to make ideas and highly functional objects.

+Contact us at 20211343@g.dongseo.ac.kr without hesitation.

 ## GitHub Stats